|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Grilled portobello mushrooms make a delicious vegetarian main dish or sandwich filling.
-Though mushrooms are much lower in protein than meat, the earthy flavor and firm texture make them a satisfying alternative.
-Some portobello mushrooms are large enough to fill a hamburger bun!
+The earthy flavor and firm texture make them a satisfying alternative to meat.
+Some portobello mushrooms are large enough to fill a hamburger bun.
 Top them with your favorite toppings and condiments and enjoy a meat-free burger.
 Or offer the delicious mushrooms as a side dish or appetizer.

 This recipe calls for two mushrooms per person, but some portobello mushrooms are so large that you might need only one per person.

-- Combine the butter, olive oil, lemon juice, garlic, and freshly ground black pepper in a small saucepan.
-Place the saucepan over medium-low heat—on the stovetop or on the grill—and cook until the mixture is simmering and the garlic is aromatic.
+Combine the butter, olive oil, lemon juice, garlic, and a few grinds of freshly ground black pepper in a small saucepan.
+Place the saucepan over medium-low heat—on the stovetop or on the grill—and cook, stirring occasionally, until the butter melts, the mixture is simmering, and the garlic is aromatic.
 Remove the sauce from the heat and set aside.

 - Instead of lemon juice, add a tablespoon of balsamic vinegar to the garlic sauce mixture.

 - Add a tablespoon of finely chopped fresh herbs to the sauce mixture.
 Parsley, basil, chives, and marjoram are excellent choices.